Aboriginal Medical Services Alliance Northern Territory: Overview

 AMSANT supports Aboriginal health services by advocating for the right of local Aboriginal communities to control their own primary health care services and to have those services funded adequately.
 As a peak body, AMSANT assists its member services through lobbying for improvements in the health status of Aboriginal people, promoting Aboriginal self-determination and community control and representing its member services in meetings and negotiations.

+AMSANT's vision statement describes what AMSANT is working to achieve: Aboriginal community controlled health services in the Northern Territory will be independent and successful organisations, integrated into the NT health system, to provide high quality and effective primary health care services that are responsive to the needs of the community.

 AMSANT works with Aboriginal communities who wish to establish a community-controlled Aboriginal health service, as well as with communities who do not control the existing local health service but wish to have greater input into determining the policies and priorities of their primary health services.

-AMSANT’s focus is supporting its members and assisting them to provide high quality comprehensive primary health care services for Aboriginal communities.
-Primary health care means essential health care based on practical, scientifically sound and socially acceptable methods and technologies which address the main health problems in the community through preventative, curative, rehabilitative and promotional services.
-It involves the treatment and prevention of disease and injury, and the creation of the circumstances for personal and social well-being.
+Its focus is supporting its members and assisting them to provide high quality comprehensive primary health care services for Aboriginal communities.